-The volunteers of the Jarvis Migratory Bird Sanctuary in Chicago's Lincoln Park are dedicated to maintaining, improving and creating a nature area on Chicago's lakefront.
+The volunteers of the Bill Jarvis Migratory Bird Sanctuary in Chicago's Lincoln Park are dedicated to maintaining, improving and creating a nature area on Chicago's lakefront.
 We hope to enhance this Sanctuary so that it can be home to many native species of plants and animals that would otherwise be missing from this urban environment.
 We also want to provide essential habitat for migrating birds to rest and feed in during their journeys.
 We look to diverse natural areas for our inspiration, and try to bring some of that diversity to this microcosm of nature in Chicago.

 |This project is sponsored by the Lake View Citizens Council in cooperation with the Chicago Park District.|

 Chicago Park District site stewards received a document that is to be the standard format for all natural area plans.
 In fact, on Friday Februaty 3rd 2012, Charlotte and I attended a meeting with Zhanna Yermakov and Jason Steger of the CPD regarding setting a timetable for the completion of this document.
 If you read on, you'll see that it's rather large, based on the Table of Contents.
 In fact, we covered everything except for Chapter 8, the management chapter, which we'll go through at another meeting within the next two weeks.

 We are having nearly 12,000 plants delivered early Saturday morning which we will plant in the shadier areas of Barry Burton's Grove (just north of the main Sanctuary).
 The species to be planted include: